 Nobody can know for sure the final fate of Washington Donaldson.
 As the Tribune summed up the mystery:

-Most likely, Grimwood was not the only one who died that day, it seems probably that Donaldson too died, his balloon floating away and disappearing into the forests of Michigan’s Upper Peninsula.
-Perhaps both leapt into the water, but only Grimwood’s body washed up.
+Most likely, Grimwood was not the only one who died that day, it seems probable that Donaldson died, his balloon floating away and disappearing into the forests of Michigan’s Upper Peninsula.
+Perhaps both leaped into the water, but only Grimwood’s body washed up.
 In any case, Donaldson certainly wouldn’t be the only aviator to disappear without a trace.
-Maybe one day, the few remnants that might remain of his balloon will be found, though that seem unlikely.
-Just what would be left of a cloth envelop, wicker basket and the other accoutrements of a balloon from that day and age now, more than a century later.
+Maybe one day, the few remnants that might remain of his balloon will be found, though that seems unlikely.
+Just what would be left of a cloth envelope, wicker basket, and the other accoutrements of a balloon from that day and age now, more than a century later.
 Probably not much.

 Today’s Aviation Trivia Question